Visiting Faculty

 Health Disparities, Public Information Environment and Public Communication Campaigns: U.S. and Abroad (Spring 2025)

-Public Health Communication Campaign: Global Perspectives (Spring 2025)
+Public Health Communications (Spring 2025)

 Asa Maron (University of Haifa)